Bridgeport, Connecticut: 20th century

 Between 1910 and 1920, during World War I, the city's population exploded from 102,054 to 143,555, due to the city's role in the First World War.
 Bridgeport had the largest factory in the world at the time, the new Remington Arms plant on Boston Avenue (on the East Side).
 Built in 1915, it had 13 separate buildings, each of them 5 stories, connected by a long corridor half a mile long.
-The purpose of the building was to fulfil a company order from the Russian tzar for a million rifles and 100 million round of ammunition.
+The purpose of the building was to fulfil a company order from the Russian tzar for a million rifles and 100 million rounds of ammunition.
 The construction site was protected by the National Guard to prevent Bolshevik arson.
 The factory by 1916 employed 16,000 people and led to the construction of "Remington City" in the Mill Hill neighborhood, and "Remington Village" in the East End, by Remington Arms.